RESTRICTIONS RE BAPTISMS/WEDDINGS/FUNERALS IN THE LIGHT OF COVID19

 There is some more information on the Church of England website @ https://www.churchofengland.org/more/media-centre/coronavirus-covid-19-guidance-churches#na

 In this exceptional time, the Government’s guidance on social distancing and self-isolation will impact the way funerals will be conducted for the immediate future.
-Christian funerals will continue in the Church of England but there will be some adaptations to protect everyone.
+Christian funerals continue to be held in St Giles Church but there will be some adaptations to protect everyone.

 Before the Funeral